113 Degrees... Seriously?

 If I'm thinking ahead, I'll make Toddy.
 A Toddy is a cold brew method that takes 12 oz of ground coffee and 7 cups of water and 12 hours to make a coffee concentrate.
 This concentrate can keep for several weeks (although, I think it loses something after a few days).
 It is super crisp and clean and has great flavor.
 But 12oz of ground coffee is a lot of commitment.

 The last method is pretty new to me, but I made it last weekend for my kids, and they enjoyed it (is it wrong that my 9-year-old asks, "Dad, what coffee is this" and means which country/region / farm/varietal / process?).
 It is the Aeropress iced latte brewed with the inverted brewing method.
-This one is great, because there is very little clean up, you brew into the cup you're drinking out of and it takes about a minute to make a cup of coffee.
-And hey, if a 9 year old says it's the best cup of coffee he's ever had you know it's good.
+This one is great because there is minimal cleanup, you brew into the cup you're drinking out of, and it takes about a minute to make a cup of coffee.
+And hey, if a 9-year-old says it's the best cup of coffee he's ever had you know it's good.